 2:15 Minister finally makes The Announcement.

-The whole time, your Blackberry or cell phone is buzzing non-stop.
+The whole time, your phone is buzzing non-stop.
 The assignment editor wants an update – is this a story, she wonders, and what should she tell the 2:00 production meeting?
 The news service wonders if you can do a short hit.
 The promo people want a piece of you too.

 Welcome to “Indian Time.”’